 Mentors often become important adults in the young people’s lives, acting as role models and helping to combat isolation and loneliness.
 Watch this video or read this blog post to meet some of our mentors and find out what it's all about.

 “Getting to know my mentee over the past year has been an amazing experience for me.
 As trust really developed between us I realised how much he had been through, and how many challenges there still are in his life.
 Despite this he is positive and forward looking, which I find really humbling.”
 (Jen, volunteer mentor)

 We ask that mentors start their one-hour mentoring sessions by 5:30 pm at the latest on a regular weekday (Monday-Friday) for a minimum of six months.
 Mentors are also required to attend evening training sessions in Central London (or in Oxford/Birmingham as appropriate), once before they start and at least once every six months.

 If you are interested in becoming a volunteer educational mentor with us, please read this Role description document.
 All mentors must complete our interview and training process and undergo a Disclosure and Barring Service (DBS) check before being matched with a young person.
-Successful candidates will be asked to familiarise themselves with our full Child Protection Policy and Safer Recruitment Policy in advance of completing the training.
+Successful candidates will be asked to familiarise themselves with and sign up to RSN's safeguarding expectations as set out in the Volunteer Handbook.

 You don’t need to be an expert!
 We run comprehensive initial training, and support and resource you all the way, including regular development training and social events.

 We run mentoring hubs across London, Oxford, and most recently in Birmingham, and are also in the process of expanding our services to Manchester.
 If you are interested in being an educational mentor with RSN please complete this mentoring enquiry form and our mentoring coordinators will get in touch with you when there are vacancies in your area.